zooniverse/mobile/README.md

 http://stackoverflow.com/questions/38710654/rctwebsocket-ignoring-return-value-of-function-declared-with-warn-unused-resul

 ### Android
-To run in the emulator from the command line (you'll need device connected or emulator already running) react-native run-android
+To run in the emulator from the command line (you'll need device connected or emulator already running):

+`npm run android`

+*Notes*

-*Note* You need to have either a device emulator open already or a physical device plugged into your computer - otherwise you'll need to run through Android Studio
+- You need to have either a device emulator open already or a physical device plugged into your computer otherwise you'll need to run through Android Studio
-*Note* If Android studio prompts you to update Gradle Files, you should do it
+- If Android studio prompts you to update Gradle files, you should do it.
+- The command `react-native run-android` will install the build, but fail in launching the app due to a bug with the `react-native` script with having a seperate `applicationId` for development builds

 ## Testing
 Unit tests utilize Jests' Snapshots, located in src/****/__tests__ directories.
 Mocks are located under root /__mocks__ directory.